How To Look At A House

 Here’s our analysis of each of the seven discount categories on the form and why they can be denied:

-- Roof Covering: This applies to all the roof coverings on the house and, if one section of the roof is older, the discount is not granted.
-The roof permits must be the same as those noted in the Building Code section above.
-If the roof was not permitted, then the roof material must be Florida Building Code or Miami-Dade County approved products, with the approval number noted.
+2) Roof Covering: This applies to all the roof coverings on the house and, to get the discount all roof material must have a permit application date of 3/1/2002 or late.
+If one section of the roof is older, the discount is not granted.
+If the roof was not permitted at all, then the roof material must be Florida Building Code or Miami-Dade County approved products, with the approval number noted, and this is difficult to determine.
 Even if the roof is newer, when there is no documentation of a permit or product approval, the home doe not get this discount.

 To learn more about wind mitigation options and the approximate discounts provided for them, click on the link below to down the guide “Make Mitigation Happen,” by the Florida Division of Emergency Management.